octorin/octorin.github.io/_posts/2017-12-05-the-metropolis-algorithm.md

 As it is clear from the plot, the sampler needs some time to find the stationary distribution.
 But once it has converged, it will sample from the desired target density.
 Thus, to retain only the "valid" samples, we will have to discard those sampled values at the start of the iterations.

 Another important point to note is that the performance of the sampler will crucially depend on the propsal distribution, $ J  $.
-Recall that $ \delta  $ is the parameter that tunes the variance of the proposal distribution in our algorithm, i.e., $ \theta_i^* \sim \text{Normal} (\theta_i^t,\delta^2), \quad i=1,2  $, where $ \theta_i^*  $ is the proposed next step and $ \theta_i^t  $ is the current value that was sampled.
+Recall that $ \delta  $ is the parameter that tunes the variance of the proposal distribution in our algorithm, i.e., $ \theta_i^* \sim \text{Normal} (\theta_i^t,\delta^2), \quad i=1,2$, where $ \theta_i^*$ is the proposed next step and $ \theta_i^t  $ is the current value that was sampled.
 If $ \delta  $ is too small, the proposed steps will be concentrated around where the sampler finds itself.
 Therefore, it will have a hard time to find the stationary distribution.
-And even if the stationary distribution is found, the sampler is inefficient in exploring the whole parameter space.
-On the other hand, if $ \delta  $ is too large, the proposed values will be spread around the whole space.
-This implies that proposals at low-density region of the target distribution will be proposed quite often, so that too many propsal will be rejected, which leads again to an inefficient behavior.
+And even if the stationary distribution is found, the sampler is inefficient in exploring the whole parameter space as the next step will very close to the current one.
+On the other hand, if $ \delta$ is too large, the proposed values will be spread around the whole space.
+This implies that proposals at low-density region of the target distribution will be proposed quite often, so that too many proposals will be rejected, which leads again to an inefficient behavior.
 To illustrate, let us run the sampler again, but this time fixing the number iterations to 500 and changing the value of $ \delta  $.

 {% highlight r %}
 # different values for delta